Rabindra Narain Singh

+Rabindra Narain Singh is an Indian orthopedic surgeon who is serving as International President of Vishva Hindu Parishad.

-Rabindra Narain Singh is an Indian Orthopedic surgeon.
-Born in 1945 Golma, Saharsa.
-To District Judge Sri Radhabhallab Singh and Srimati Indu devi.
-He is married to Kavita singh and has 2 daughter's and a son Dr Ashish Kumar Singh.who is serving as International President of Vishva Hindu Parishad.
-In 2010, he got Padma Shri in Medicine.
-He is Member of Managing Committee of Indian Red Cross Society of Bihar.
+Singh was born in 1945 in Golma, Saharsa, Bihar, to District Judge Sri Radhabhallab Singh and Srimati Indu Devi.
+He is married and has 2 daughters and a son, Dr Ashish Kumar Singh.

+In 2010, he was awarded the Padma Shri in Medicine.
+He also is a Member of Managing Committee of Indian Red Cross Society of Bihar.